The Unsung Hero of a Dry Home: A Niagara Homeowner’s Guide to Drainage Systems

 1. What is the difference between a French drain and a weeping tile?

 A French drain is a drainage trench designed to solve surface water problems in a specific area of your yard, like a soggy lawn or a low spot that collects water.
-A weeping tile is a much more critical system installed deep underground, right beside your foundation’s footing, with the specific purpose of protecting your home’s structure from the immense pressure of groundwater to prevent basement leaks.
+A weeping tile is a much more critical system installed deep underground, right beside your foundation’s footing, with the specific purpose of protecting your home from groundwater pressure.
+Learn more here: French drain installation.

 2. My sump pump runs constantly.
 Is that a drainage problem?

 Yes, a constantly running sump pump is a classic symptom of a failed or overwhelmed exterior drainage system.
-It means that a massive amount of groundwater is accumulating around your foundation footing, and the pump is working overtime as the last line of defense.
-A properly functioning weeping tile system should be intercepting most of that water and directing it away, dramatically reducing the load on your sump pump.
+It means groundwater is accumulating rapidly around your foundation, forcing the pump to work overtime.

 3. How do I know if my weeping tile is clogged or broken?